wesovilabs/beyond/docs/contributing.md

 make run
 ```

-Alternatively you could  easily generate Goa executables for linux, darwin and
+Alternatively you could  easily generate Beyond executables for linux, darwin and
 windows at time by running.

 ```bash